Financially reviewed by Patrick Flood, CFA.

 For example, when starting out, we want a very conservative allocation with something like 10/90 stocks/bonds, but after 20 years, this may slide to 40/60 or even 60/40 stocks/bonds if you want.

 Remember, in investing the emergency fund, we want to minimize volatility and risk, at least when starting out.
 This means maximizing diversification across uncorrelated asset types, as well as diversifying risk factor exposure.
 This also means using broader, less volatile asset classes and styles, such as index funds over stock picking, treasury bonds instead of corporate bonds, and mostly short-term bonds instead of long-term bonds.

-Below are some ETF portfolios to consider for investing your emergency fund.
+Below are some ETF portfolios to consider for investing your emergency fund that check these boxes.